tracexpro/tap-to-earn-telegram-mini-app/README.md

 Swap tokens directly within the app to manage your assets effectively.
 This feature allows users to exchange earned tokens for other available assets, providing flexibility in asset management.
 ![image](https://github.com/user-attachments/assets/203544b0-7288-41a2-b46f-78466e8ecb72)

-10.Mines for Profit Boosting:
+10.Mines:
-Upgrade mining levels to increase profit per hour.
+Upgrade mining cards to increase profit per hour.
 Users can invest in “mines” to boost their passive earnings, which increases over time and scales with each upgrade, allowing them to compound their token growth.
 ![image](https://github.com/user-attachments/assets/a65e707b-4bc0-4114-a8eb-bd5cd5b0aedf)

 11.Free Spins: